Hyperuniformity: Disordered hyperuniformity

-Torquato (2014) gives an illustrative example of the hidden order found in a "shaken box of marbles", which fall into an arrangement, called maximally random jammed packing.
+Torquato (2014) gives an illustrative example of the hidden order found in a "shaken box of marbles", which fall into an arrangement called maximally random jammed packing.
 Such hidden order may eventually be used for self-organizing colloids or optics with the ability to transmit light with an efficiency like a crystal but with a highly flexible design.

 It has been found that disordered hyperuniform systems possess unique optical properties.
 For example, disordered hyperuniform photonic networks have been found to exhibit complete photonic band gaps that are comparable in size to those of photonic crystals but with the added advantage of isotropy, which enables free-form waveguides not possible with crystal structures.
 Moreover, in stealthy hyperuniform systems, light of any wavelength longer than a value specific to the material is able to propagate forward without loss (due to the correlated disorder) even for high particle density.

 By contrast, in conditions where light is propagated through an uncorrelated, disordered material of the same density, the material would appear opaque due to multiple scattering.
 "Stealthy" hyperuniform materials can be theoretically designed for light of any wavelength, and the applications of the concept cover a wide variety of fields of wave physics and materials engineering.

 Disordered hyperuniformity was recently discovered in amorphous 2‑D materials, including amorphous silica as well as amorphous graphene, which was shown to enhance electronic transport in the material.
 It was shown that the Stone-Wales topological defects, which transform two-pair of neighboring hexagons to a pair of pentagons and a pair of heptagons by flipping a bond, preserves the hyperuniformity of the parent honeycomb lattice.

 Disordered hyperuniformity in biology

 Disordered hyperuniformity was found in the photoreceptor cell patterns in the eyes of chickens.
 This is thought to be the case because the light-sensitive cells in chicken or other bird eyes cannot easily attain an optimal crystalline arrangement but instead form a disordered configuration that is as uniform as possible.
-Indeed, it is the remarkable property of "mulithyperuniformity" of the avian cone patterns, that enables birds to achieve acute color sensing.
+Indeed, it is the remarkable property of "mulithyperuniformity" of the avian cone patterns that enables birds to achieve acute color sensing.

-It may also emerge in the mysterious biological patterns known as fairy circles - circle and patterns of circles that emerge in arid places.
+It may also emerge in the mysterious biological patterns known as fairy circles—circles and patterns of circles that emerge in arid places.
 It is believed such vegetation patterns can optimize the efficiency of water utility, which is crucial for the survival of the plants.

-A universal hyperuniform organization was observed in the looped vein network of tree leaves, including ficus religiosa, ficus caulocarpa, ficus microcarpa, smilax indica, populus rotundifolia, and yulania denudate, etc. It was shown the hyperuniform network optimizes the diffusive transport of water and nutrients from the vein to the leaf cells.
+A universal hyperuniform organization was observed in the looped vein network of tree leaves, including ficus religiosa, ficus caulocarpa, ficus microcarpa, smilax indica, populus rotundifolia, yulania denudate, and others.
+It was shown the hyperuniform network optimizes the diffusive transport of water and nutrients from the vein to the leaf cells.
 The hyperuniform vein network organization was believed to result from a regulation of growth factor uptake during vein network development.